The Server Sync option allows to sync your Brizy Cloud project on your own infrastructure/server in real time.

 Folder permissions should be set to 755, and file permissions need to be set to 644.

 Step 6.
-Open in your web browser: https://www.your-domain.site to begin the install and synchronisation process.
+Open in your web browser: https://www.your-domain.site to begin the install and synchronization process.

 From now on, when you modify something in your Brizy Cloud project and press the Update button, it will get synced automatically on your server.